Find Affordable College Courses

 Auburn, AL

-With a ranking of #7, Auburn University did quite well on this year’s best schools for agricultural economics and business students working on their master’s degree.
-Located in the small city of Auburn, Auburn is a public school with a very large student population.
+Auburn University did quite well in this year’s ranking of the best places for agricultural economics and business students to get a master’s degree.
+It came in at #7 on the list.
+Located in the city of Auburn, Auburn is a public school with a fairly large student population.

 Read full report on Agricultural Economics & Business at Auburn University